osisoft/AVEVA-Adapter-OPC-UA-Docs/content/configuration/data-source-discovery.md

 - The nodeId specified in the query string must be valid.
 - `RootNodeIds=` must be followed by a nodeId.
 - Empty string and all white spaces string is equivalent to no query specified.
-- White spaces are supported.
+- White spaces in the `RooteNodeIds=` section of the query are not supported

 **Note:** The data source might contain large amounts of items.
 Use the root nodeIds in the query string to browse only items that you need.